Celia & Johnny

 Celia & Johnny is the first collaborative album between the duo of Celia Cruz and Johnny Pacheco.
 It was released in 1974 by Vaya Records.
-In 2014, the Library of Congress named it to the National Recording Registry as "culturally, historically, or aesthetically significant".
+In 2014, the U.S. Library of Congress named it to the National Recording Registry as "culturally, historically, or aesthetically significant".
 In 2015, it was selected by Billboard magazine as one of the "50 Essential Latin Albums of the Last 50 Years".
+The album was named one of the 50 greatest salsa albums of all time by Rolling Stone Magazine in October 2024.